 Duty to Cooperate.
-Members who are a Surrogate at the time of enrollment or Members who agree to a Surrogacy Arrangement during the plan year must, within 30 days of enrollment or agreement to participate in a Surrogacy Arrangement, send us written notice of the Surrogacy Arrangement in accordance with the notice requirements set forth in General Provisions herein.
+We do not cover services or supplies for Members who are a Surrogate during the course of their Surrogacy Arrangement.
+For more information on excluded services, please see the General Non Covered Services and Exclusions Section.
+Members who are a Surrogate at the time of enrollment or Members who agree to a Surrogacy Arrangement during the plan year must, within 30 days of enrollment or agreement to participate in a Surrogacy Arrangement, send Us written notice of the Surrogacy Arrangement to Coordinated Care at the Member Services Department, 1145 Broadway, Suite 300 Tacoma, WA 98402.
 In the event that a Member fails to comply with this provision, we reserve our right to enforce this Contract on the bases of fraud, misrepresentation or false information, up to and including recoupment of all benefits that we paid on behalf of the Surrogate during the time that the Surrogate was insured under our policy, plus interest, attorneys' fees, costs and all other remedies available to us.